mattups/android-adb-over-tcp-installer/README.md

 Secondly, add `your_package.apk` to the folder where the script resides.

+## Notes on ADB over TCP

+In order to use this script, you will have to enable `Developer options` on all your devices.

+If you don't know how to do this, just go to the system setting, and tap various times on `build number` until you get a `developer option enabled` message, but you can find a lot of tutorial over the internet.

+Now, you can allow `ADB Debugging`, and the `ADB over TCP` option.

+This is very important, otherwise the script will fail because it can't connect via `adb connect`.

 ## Install my package
 Once you've done with setup, you have to make the script executable, so open a shell and type: